 Tom Oliver

-Tom Oliver is a Professor in Ecology and Research Dean for Environment at the University of Reading.
+Tom Oliver is a Professor in Ecology and Associate Pro-Vice Chancellor for Research (Environment) at the University of Reading.
 He regularly advises the UK government and the European Environment Agency on environmental topics.
 Tom is a frequent contributor to broadcast media, including BBC Radio 4’s Today programme, Channel 4 and ITV News, and the mainstream press such as the New York Times, Washington Post, Hindu Times, New Scientist, Guardian, The Times, Independent and Telegraph.
 In addition he regularly gives talks on environmental science to general audiences.

 Tom has published more than 100 scientific papers in world-leading interdisciplinary journals and won two first-place prizes for essays communicating science to a broader audience.
 He won the Marsh Award for Entomology in 2014 for outstanding contributions to Entomology.
-He currently lives in Wallingford, UK with his wife and two children.
+He currently lives in Oxfordshire, UK.
 His first book The Self Delusion was published in January 2020.

 Tom has advised the UK government through secondments with Defra (designing a ‘systems research programme’) and the Government Office for Science.
 He currently sits on the Food Standards Authority science council and expert college for the Office for Environmental Protection.
 He has advised the European Commission through membership of the EEA scientific committee and bespoke presentations.